• Free shipping on all orders

 Fibers are usually categorized into two groups:

-• Soluble fibers: these kinds of fibers absorb water.
+• Soluble fibers: These kinds of fibers absorb water.
 Pectins and gums are good examples.

-• Insoluble fibers: these kinds of fibers do not dissolve in water and remain intact when passing through the digestive system.
-These fibers tend to be the structural component of plant cell walls and are also known as “woody fibers”, such as cellulose and lignin.
+• Insoluble fibers: These kinds of fibers do not dissolve in water and remain intact when passing through the digestive system.
+These fibers tend to be the structural component of plant cell walls and are also known as “woody fibers,” such as cellulose and lignin.

 African wild cat

-Image Credit: EcoPrint, Shutterstock
+Image By: EcoPrint, Shutterstock

 What Is Fiber Fermentability?

-In addition to this classification of fibers as soluble and insoluble, there is a second classification that is harder to measure, but due to its high importance needs to be considered: fermentability.
-The fermentability of a fiber describes how well it can be broken down by the microbiome or intestinal bacteria.
-This breakdown produces short-chain fatty acids (SCFAs), which provide energy to the intestines.
 Short-chain fatty acids play a role in the maintenance of intestinal barrier integrity, mucus production, and protection against inflammation.
-Fiber varies in fermentability and the two definitions have some crossover as many soluble fibers also tend to be highly fermentable.
+Fiber varies in fermentability, and the two definitions have some crossover, as many soluble fibers also tend to be highly fermentable.

 The Concept of Animal Fiber

 An experimental study on cheetahs under human care brought to light some interesting conclusions.
-When the cheetahs were fed a diet of whole rabbits with fur during an entire month, they had a more favorable fatty acid profile in their feces.
+When the cheetahs were fed a diet of whole rabbits with fur for an entire month, they had a more favorable fatty acid profile in their feces.
 What’s more, the production of toxic metabolic chemicals significantly decreased compared to the month when they were fed with supplemented butchered beef meat without bones or skin.
 The scientist proposed the concept of “animal fiber” as playing an important role in carnivores’ digestion and gastrointestinal health.

 cheetah cub eating an animal

-Image Credit: David Mark, Pixabay
+Image By: David Mark, Pixabay

 The Theory Behind Adding Plant Fiber to Commercial Cat Food

-The original claim of adding plant fiber to cats’ diets was to “prevent hairball formations”.
-Cats fed dry diets tend to vomit much more than cats fed canned or meat diets.
-With regurgitation comes hairballs.
-Hairball regurgitation and hairball gastrointestinal obstructions seem to be of great concern for cat owners and veterinary practitioners.
-However, can it be the dry food causing the issue?
 Cats on meat or canned diets tend to regurgitate fewer hairballs but their grooming habits remain the same.
-However, analyzing these observations, there is a possibility that it is the dry commercial diets that are preventing the hairs from being passed and allowing their accumulation into big hairballs.
+Therefore, analyzing these observations, there is a possibility that it is the dry commercial diets that are preventing the hairs from being passed and allowing their accumulation into big hairballs.
 More studies on this matter need to be performed.
-In addition to the hairball prevention theory, fiber is used in certain cat diets with specific intentions such as weight loss, preventing megacolon, management of diarrhea, etc. hepper cat paw divider
+In addition to the hairball prevention theory, fiber is used in certain cat diets with specific intentions, such as weight loss, preventing megacolon, management of diarrhea, etc.hepper cat paw divider

 The Role of Hair in Diet and Fiber Intake

-As wild felines eat their prey whole, the undigested parts of the carcass, such as their fur, bone, cartilage, tendon, and ligaments may also constitute intestinal “fiber”.
-In fact, the undigested hair from the self-grooming cats perform might also provide intestinal dietary “fiber”.
-Domestic cats do not have to hunt for their food; they lack the physical and mental stimulation provided by hunting and often find themselves with only extra time to kill, grooming is a self-soothing way of killing time.
-Grooming in domestic cats has been linked to going beyond the hygienical needs and developing into aberrant behaviors.
-Cats with anxiety can groom themselves to the point of hurting their skin.
+Domestic cats have been linked to going beyond their hygienic needs and developing into aberrant behaviors.
+Cats with anxiety or compulsive behavior disorders can groom themselves to the point of hurting their skin.
 So, it probably makes sense that there are very few reports of hairball regurgitation or formation in wild big cats, even though, like other cats, they do groom themselves and they have a similar spade shape papillae in their tongues.
-Selective breeding influenced by humans has helped in the development of extra-long furs without them being necessary for the species’ survival as it would have been done by natural selection.
+Selective breeding influenced by humans has helped in the development of extra-long fur without them being necessary for the species’ survival as it would have been done by natural selection.

 a calico cat with a young rabbit in her mouth